 Pope Francis – Advocated for social justice, environmental responsibility, and inclusivity.

 first Latin American pope and was widely known for his humility, inclusiveness, and advocacy for social justice.
-Francis was deeply committed to helping the poor, addressing climate change, and promoting interfaith dialogue.
+He was deeply committed to helping the poor, addressing climate change, and promoting interfaith dialogue.

 Siddhartha Gautama, known as Buddha, was a spiritual teacher and founder of Buddhism who lived in ancient India around the 6th–4th century BCE.
 Born into a royal family in Lumbini (modern-day Nepal), he renounced his privileged life to seek